Using MATLAB inside the Engee Function block

-Next, let's test the work of this function.
+Next, we will test the operation of this function.
 To do this, connect MATLAB and go to the folder with the function.

 using MATLAB